 Please note that the goal of this article is not to discourage you from using Cloudflare, in fact, this very website is using Cloudflare at the moment.
-Despite explaining the nitty-gritty nuances about Cloudflare CDN, I will recommend most of the users to use Cloudflare just because Cloudflare is not just about CDN.
+Despite explaining the nitty-gritty nuances of Cloudflare CDN, I will recommend most of the users to use Cloudflare just because Cloudflare is not just about CDN.
 It is way too much more.
-Having your site on Cloudflare means your site is using one of the fastest free DNS in the world and not to mention all the security and optimization features you get with Cloudflare that it is simply impossible to list everything here.
+Having your site on Cloudflare means your site is using one of the fastest free DNS in the world and not to mention all the security and optimization features you get with Cloudflare so it is simply impossible to list everything here.
 But still, we must need to talk about Cloudflare CDN and the possible brain fart you might get with it.

 Table of Contents 📜

 What is CDN & how is it supposed to work?

 Before going any further into the specific details about Cloudflare CDN, it is very important for you to know what a CDN is and how it is supposed to work.
 Content Delivery Network a.k.a.
 CDN is a vast network of caching servers a.k.a.
 Edge/POP in multiple key strategic locations spread across the globe.
 So, in theory, once data has been cached in the CDN network, there is no need for that requests to travel to the origin server located in a different part of the world.
 Instead, the request can be intercepted by your nearest CDN edge and that server will send back the cached content reducing the response time (lower TTFB) and faster access to that cached data.

 So, imagine your web server is physically located in Chicago, USA and someone from Kolkata, India is visiting your website.
 Now in this scenario, if you are not using any CDN provider on your website, every single request needs to travel all across the United States from India passing through multiple network hubs, facing multiple network congestions and the response generated by your server for the received request will need to come back on the same path.
 This will increase the response time of every single request and will also increase your website loading time.